uhhfeef/cambai-challenge/README.md

 5. **Loki**: Log aggregation system with multi-tenant support
 6. **Grafana**: Visualization for logs and metrics
 7. **Prometheus**: Metrics collection and alerting

+## Authentication Workflow

+### JWT Token Generation and Validation

+1. **Token Generation**:
+   - Users authenticate via the `/token` endpoint using username/password credentials
+   - The system verifies credentials against the Redis database
+   - Upon successful authentication, a JWT token is generated containing:
+     - User identifier (`sub` claim)
+     - Tenant ID (`tenant_id` claim)
+     - Expiration time (`exp` claim)
+   - The token is signed using HMAC-SHA256 (HS256) with a secret key

+2. **Token Validation**:
+   - All protected endpoints use OAuth2 password bearer authentication
+   - The JWT token is extracted from the Authorization header
+   - The system verifies the token signature and checks for expiration
+   - User information is retrieved from Redis based on the username in the token

+3. **Multi-tenant Data Access**:
+   - The tenant ID from the JWT token is used to scope all data access
+   - All data keys are namespaced with the tenant ID (e.g., `tenant:{tenant_id}:data:{key}`)
+   - This ensures complete data isolation between tenants

+### API Key Authentication

+In addition to JWT authentication, the system supports API key-based authentication:

+- API keys are created and managed through the `/api-keys` endpoints
+- Each API key is associated with a specific tenant
+- API keys are stored securely in Redis with proper hashing

+## Scalability Discussion

+### High Throughput Handling

+1. **Horizontal Scaling**:
+   - The FastAPI application is designed to be stateless, allowing for easy horizontal scaling
+   - While an HPA configuration file exists in the repository, it hasn't been implemented yet due to time constraints
+   - Future work would include implementing the Horizontal Pod Autoscaler to automatically scale pods based on CPU utilization (3-10 replicas targeting 80% CPU)
+   - Currently, manual scaling can be performed using `kubectl scale deployment fastapi-app --replicas=<count>`
+   - The application can be scaled independently from the background workers

+2. **Efficient Redis Connection Pool**:
+   - Connection pooling is used to minimize the overhead of establishing new Redis connections
+   - The custom Redis connection strategy ensures optimal use of the Redis cluster

+3. **Background Processing**:
+   - CPU-intensive and I/O-bound operations are offloaded to background tasks
+   - Log processing is handled asynchronously to prevent blocking API requests

+### Potential Bottlenecks

+1. **Redis Master-Replica Setup**:
+   - While Redis provides high performance, having a single master node can become a bottleneck
+   - Potential solution: Implement Redis Cluster for sharding across multiple master nodes

+2. **Log Processing**:
+   - High volume of operations can generate a large number of logs
+   - Current solution: Batch processing of logs and periodic offloading
+   - Future improvement: Implement log streaming for real-time processing

+3. **Authentication Overhead**:
+   - JWT validation on every request adds some overhead
+   - Potential optimization: Implement token caching or session-based authentication for high-frequency API consumers

 ### Key Features